Have you written a book belonging to the subgenre of speculative fiction known as weird fiction?

 They are currently closed to submissions, but they will announce their next open reading period on social media.
 For now, keep in mind that manuscripts which involve black humor, sarcasm, and anything in between are more likely to be chosen for publication.
 To learn more about their preferences, read the submission guidelines displayed here.

 Mythic Delirium Books is an independent micropress that publishes works of speculative fiction, which includes the specific category of weird fiction.
 At the same time, they also publish poetry.
 Some of their releases include books like “The History of Soul 2065” by Barbara Krasnoff, “Snow White Learns Witchcraft” by Theodora Goss, and “Bone Swans: Stories” by C.S.E.
 Cooney.

 At present, Mythic Delirium Books is on hiatus.
 If you’re interested in collaborating with them, you should check their guidelines page to find out about any updates.

 Lethe Press is an independent publishing house that was founded in 2001 by author Steve Berman.
 Specializing in all things to do with speculative fiction, Lethe Press has published works like “The Kissing Booth and Other Stories” by A.C.
 Wise, “The Unintentional Time Traveler” by Everett Maroon, and “Shadow Man” by Melissa Scott.

-While Lethe Press is currently closed to general submissions, they do have several open calls for short story anthologies.
-You can learn more about these calls for submissions here.
+While Lethe Press is currently closed to general submissions, they do have an open call for short story anthologies.
+You can learn more here.
 For general inquiries or more information, you can also reach the team at Lethe Press through their website’s online contact form.
 You’re strongly encouraged to browse through their existing catalogue of titles to make sure your project will be a good fit with the company.